May 7, 2025

 • You shouldn't expect returns simply for bearing risk.

-Superior investors have an intuitive grasp of future uncertainties.
-They build portfolios positioned to capture opportunities while mitigating severe losses.
+The best investors have an intuitive grasp of future uncertainties, and they build portfolios that are positioned to capture opportunities while mitigating severe losses.

-At WaveFront, this disciplined, thoughtful approach to risk isn't just part of our process - it's fundamental to our philosophy.
+At WaveFront, our disciplined, thoughtful approach to risk isn't just part of our process - it's fundamental to our philosophy.

 Learn more about the WaveFront All-Weather Alternative Fund here